plainC/wondermacros/docs/objects.md

 ```

 A constructor is provided in a block after `CONSTRUCT` macro, and a destructor in a similar manner after
 `FINALIZE`.
+If you need to call the constructor of a superclass, you can use `W_CALL_CONSTRUCT` macro.
+For example, to call the constructor of Point in Point3D, add `W_CALL_CONSTRUCT(Point)` into the body
+of the constructor of `Point3D`.
+To call destructor in finalize block, use `W_CALL_FINALIZE(class_name)`.

 Each method is implemented using `METHOD` macro.
 Note that the name of the class must be
 repeated in each method.
-The object in all methods including constructor and destructor can be accessed in `self'.
+The object in all methods including constructor and destructor can be accessed in `self`.
-A method of an object can be called using `W_CALL' or `W_CALL_VOID'.
+A method of an object can be called using `W_CALL` or `W_CALL_VOID`.

 ### How to call methods of an object